BassThatHertz/Audio-Resampler/README.md

 - If you're on Windows, move the files in the "Windows" folder into the "sox" folder.
 - If you're on macOS, move the files in the "macOS" folder into the "sox" folder.

 Step 5:

-Move all the WAV files that you want to change the sample rate of into the "Audio-Resampler-master" folder.
+Put the WAV files that you want to change the sample rate of into the "Audio-Resampler-master" folder.
 You can now run the resampler by clicking on "resampler.py".